SerjoNeto/HangmanBot/README.md

 2. **Word Guess Cooldown**- Same as letter guess cooldown but with words.
 The commands are `!word`, or `!word <seconds between 0-3600>`.
 3. **Sub Only Games**- If you only want your Twitch subscribers to play Hangman (all tiers), you can change your Hangman games to sub only mode.
 Use `!subonly` to see the current sub only status.
 Turn on sub only games with `!subonly on` and turn off with `!subonly off`.
 4. **Auto Start Games**- If you are tired of typing `!start` every time a Hangman games end in chat to start a new one, you can set the bot to automatically start a new Hangman game immediately after the previous one ended.
 Use `!auto` to check the current auto start status.
 Turn on auto start games with `!auto on` and turn off with `!auto off`.
+5. **Error Messages**- If you are tired of people spamming Hangman guesses and the bot telling the user why their guess is invalid (still on cooldown, already guessed letter, word length not right, etc.), you can turn this off with `!error off` and on with `!error on`, and check the current state of error message display with `!error`.

 ### Check The Leaderboards